alexpdp7/rpi-zero-usb-iso/README.md

 This project has been tested with:

 * Raspberry Pi Zero 2 W
-  * Raspberry Pi OS Lite
+  * Raspberry Pi OS Lite Bookworm
   * Installed with [Raspberry Pi Imager](https://www.raspberrypi.com/documentation/computers/getting-started.html#raspberry-pi-imager) (with network configuration to access via SSH)
   * An [EP-0097](https://wiki.52pi.com/index.php/EP-0097) so the Pi can be powered safely from the USB port